Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

  Buildings are immobile, conservative, and traditional &mdash; software is fluid, experimental, and free of nostalgia (as neoclassicism).</p>
  <p>Constructions are embossed with materials (and their costs), locations &mdash; software abstracts from pure boolean logic (without relay, transistor, or warm lamp vibes).
 However, software systems propagate the "philosophy" of a selected stack (languages/frameworks/libraries, storage, servers, communication protocols, ...).

- Software doesn't rust or erode but gets obsolete in a few years.
+ The software doesn't rust or erode but gets obsolete in a few years.
 Decades (bare minimum for wood cabins) set records in residual mainframe software, which won't recur (till interstellar flights).

 Software development gives freedom of life-sized _trial and **error**_ unthinkable in other productions.
 Builders may only envy sustainability and seamless upgrades/swaps of hardware basements and communications (libraries/services).